Shreyav29/Coursera-Natural-Language-Processing-Specialization/C1 Natural Language Processing with Classification and Vector Spaces/Week4/README.md

 ## Hash Function and Hash tables

+In general to bucket similar words, we use hash functions.
+We define a hash function and make each vector pass through the function.
+Based on the result the vectors are bucketed.
+But in this case, we want to do a distance based hashing.

 <img src= "Plots/5.png"  width = '350'>

 ## Locality Sensitive Hashing

+Here we want to bucket based on relative distance.

 <p float="left">
   <img src= "Plots/6.png"  width = '350'/>